 Brittney Arevalo – Get in My Belly Tampa

 If you live in the Tampa Bay area and haven’t visited Ulele, stop what you are doing and spend your day on the Tampa Riverwalk and swing by for dinner.
-Catch a sunset while sipping a craft cocktail while dining outdoors.
-Or, chow down on chargrilled oysters and experience their eclectic and intimate dining atmosphere.
+Take advantage of Ulele’s gorgeous outdoor patio and catch a sunset along the Hillsborough River while sipping a craft cocktail.
+Or, chow down on Uele’s signature chargrilled oysters and experience their eclectic and intimate dining atmosphere.
 “My favorite items to order: Tomahawk Porkchop, Chargrilled Oysters and the Seafood Risotto,” said Arevalo.

-MadFish is a family-owned restaurant located in St. Pete Beach on Gulf Blvd.
-It’s has a casual atmosphere, but the food you will experience is upscale.
+MadFish is a family-owned fresh seafood restaurant located in St. Pete Beach on Gulf Blvd.
+It has a casual atmosphere, but the food you will experience is upscale.
 “From steak to lobster tail to fresh oysters, it’s just delicious,” said Arevalo.
 “The owners and staff are also incredibly friendly and welcoming – we always love visiting Chef Oliver!”

 The Stein & Vine is an unassuming pub located in Brandon.
 You will find it tucked in a shopping plaza with a sign that just reads “Pub.”
 It’s a great casual spot that has a lot of charm.
 “The owner and chef, Ty, hand-crafts one of the most incredible rotating menu’s I’ve ever seen (or ate),” said Arevalo.
 It’s the perfect place to grab a burger and a pint of craft beer.
 Their fried green tomatoes and pimento cheese are also a must-try.
-Get more details on this spot here.
+Get more details on The Stein & Vine.

 “Charley’s is our number one steakhouse option and we usually love coming here for birthdays, anniversaries or special occasions,” said Arevalo.
 While this may be a pricier option, it is a dining experience you will not soon forget.
 The upscale atmosphere, professionalism of the wait staff and food presentation is impeccable.
 Order your favorite cut of steak and be sure to get the sharable mac and cheese.